mdagois/gbtools/gbbs/README.md

 * GNU make 4.2 or later
 * `mkdir`, `rm` and `touch` shell commands (like those found in Bash)

-On Windows, the shell commands come with Git (by default, under `C:\Program Files\Git\usr\bin`).
+On Windows, the shell commands come with Git (by default, installed under `C:\Program Files\Git\usr\bin`).
 A copy of `make` is available [here](../third_party) for convenience.
 You can grab the RGBDS toolchain binaries from their GitHub repository.

 On other operating systems, the shells commands should be already available.
 Make sure you have the right version of `make`, and then, install the RGBDS toolchain.

-On all systems, GBBS should work as is if all the required executables are in the PATH.
+On all systems, GBBS should work without any additional setup if all the required executables are in the PATH.
-However, it is possible to define the `shell_command_directory` and `rgbds_directory` variables to point to directories containing the shell command executables and the RGBDS toolchain respectively.
+However, if the executables are not in the PATH, it is possible to define the `shell_command_directory` and `rgbds_directory` variables to point to directories containing the shell command executables and the RGBDS toolchain respectively.
-There are three ways to define those variables: on the command line, in the makefile itself and in the special file `user.mk`.
+There are three ways to define those variables: on the command line, in the makefile itself and in the special file `user.mk` (more on this one below).

-Assuming Windows and that the RGBDS toolchain is in `c:\src\bin`, below is how the variable would be specified on the command line.
+Assuming that Windows is the operating system and that the RGBDS toolchain is in `c:\src\bin`, below is how the `rgbds_directory` variable would be specified on the command line.
 Note that `/` is used instead of `\`, even on Windows, as `make` interprets the latter as an escaping character.

-	make rgbds_directory=c:/src/bin all
+	make rgbds_directory=c:/src/bin <target>

 When defining the variable in the makefile itself, it just needs to be assigned the right value as below.
-Quote (`"`) would be necessary if the directory path were to contain spaces.
+Double quotes (`"`) are necessary when the directory path contains spaces.

 	rgbds_directory = c:/src/bin

 Finally, it is possible to define the variables in a special file, named `user.mk`, placed in the same directory as the makefile.
 GBBS always includes `user.mk` if it exists.
-This method is the preferred one, especially if several people are using the same makefile.
+This is the preferred method, especially if several people are using the same makefile (e.g. a collaborative project).
 It keeps the `make` commands simple (i.e. no need to specify the directory every single time), and it does not clutter the makefile with hardcoded paths.

 ### Features

+Here is a list of the main features of GBBS.

 * GNU make rules generation
 	* GBBS generates the build rules for the compilation, linkage and fix phases
 	* GBBS provides a simple help rule to list available `make` targets
 * Dependencies management
 	* GBBS tracks dependencies between files and rebuilds only the necessary artifacts
-	* GBBS detects out-of-date files as well as compilation and linkage options changes
+	* GBBS also detects compilation and linkage options changes
 * Clean and efficient
 	* GBBS is designed for out-of-source builds
 	* GBBS has strong support for parallel rule execution (`make -j`)